rehmanz/algorithms/docs/stacks_queues_bags/README.md

 ## Requirements & Assumptions
 Given an *item*, provide a consistent interface to

-* insert (i.e. push or enqueue)
+* insert (i.e. push)
-* remove (i.e. pop or dequeue)
+* remove (i.e. pop)

 Typical applications include

-* Undo mechanism in a text editor is accomplished by keeping all text changes in a stack
+* "undo" mechanism is accomplished in a text editor for keeping all text changes in a stack
-* Program fetches tasks to perform one by one from the queue.

 ## Implementation